rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Michal Vaško reported an inconsistency in Sections 4.6.2 and 4.6.4 of {{?RFC8407}}.

-   Thanks to Xufeng Liu for reviewing the document.
+   Thanks to Xufeng Liu for reviewing the document, including a YANGDOCTORS review.

    Italo Busi provided the examples of "case + when" construct.